christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 a+b # will now be equivalent to saying 1+2
 ```

 Note that the assignment operator is directional.
-It works by assigning the value of the right hand side of `=` to the left hand side.
+It works by assigning the value of the right-hand side of `=` to the left-hand side.
 Therefore,
 ```python
 a = 1 # a now holds the value 1
 1 = a # error, can't assign to literal